Xen-Zeichen/Xen-Zeichen/README.md

 </p>

 <p align="center">
   Please DNI If associated with person below.
 Honestly depends.
-As long as you aren't trying to harrass me.
+I just don't want anything to do with them.
   Besides that feel free to int as long as you dont support anything problematic like d@rkshippers.
 <p align="center">